DucAnh-Vu-Trinh/Money-and-Fame/README.md

 ### Installation
 ## Usage
 ### As developer
 The lib/CustomWidgets folder has all the major Widgets in the app.
-I try to make it easier for you to reuse the code in your app.<br>
+I try to make it easier for you to reuse the code for your app.<br>
-The
+There are 3 pages (screens) in the app:
+* First page use
+* Second page utilizes a flutter template that I found on the web
+* Third page (summary_page)
 ### As app user